-16.3 Checking the refrigerant piping
+17.3 Checking the refrigerant piping

-16.3.1 About checking the refrigerant piping
+17.3.1 About checking the refrigerant piping

-It is very important that all refrigerant piping work is done before the units (compressor unit, heat exchanger unit or indoor units) are powered on.
+It is very important that all refrigerant piping work is done before the units (outdoor or indoor) are powered on.
 When the units are powered on, the expansion valves will initialise.
-This means that they will close.
-Leak test and vacuum drying of field piping, heat exchanger unit and indoor units is impossible when this happens.
+This means that the valves will close.

+Leak test and vacuum drying of field piping and indoor units is impossible when field expansion valves are closed.